parryc/thevoid/templates/leflan/language_azeri.md

 As a sentence final particle in a question, _ki_ adds a sense surprise or disbelief.
 It is loosely equivalent to staring sentences in English with "doesn't/didn't/don't", as in "didn't you do that already?"

+## Emphasis in Negative Sentences (ki)

+As a sentence final particle in a negative sentence, _ki_ emphasizes the obvious nature of the sentence.
+It can be thought of as adding the "of course" part in "of course I didn't do it."

 ## Comparison

 There are a few ways to compare things in Azeri.